TonyApuzzo/WindowsPowerShell/README.md

 ## Usage

 Put any PowerShell scripts or modules you want to have automatically sourced into $Profile\..\Profile.d named *.ps1 or *.psm1, respectively.

 ## Warning

 Remember to never check any files into the repository that contain private or sensitive data like SSH keys, SSL certificates or passwords.
+Add the sensitive file(s) to the .gitignore and then Use the `file.ext.example` approach to add a sanitized version of the sensitive file to the repository instead of the actual file.